TOLOSAT/flight-software/README.md

 TAPAS is based on FreeRTOS software which is an open-source real-time OS (RTOS) .
 It provides task management and time scheduling for low-power embedded applications.
 Moreover, TAPAS is designed to run on an ARM-M processor which is the architecture chosen for the on-board computer.

+If you want to know more about the inner workings of TAPAS, you can read the [user manual](doc/user-manual/UserManual.md).

 ## Description

 TAPAS is, as mentioned in the previous paragraph, based on FreeRTOS and is intended to run on an ARM-M target.
 In order to be able to develop a software that can use this OS and adapt to several possible targets, it was decided to separate the source code by functionality.
 We distinguish three sets of functionalities: